 Read Time: 4 minutes EMTALA is an acronym that stands for Emergency Medical Treatment and Labor Act a federally mandate that requires to medically screen every patient that comes to the emergency room.
 The provision is listed under a section of the Consolidated Omnibus Budget Reconciliation Act of 1986.
 The law prohibits emergency room personnel from discriminating against patients who don’t have health insurance or cannot pay for services.
 The mandate was created specifically for hospitals that participate in Medicare.
 Hospitals are fined up to $104,826 for violating patient protocols.

 Why is EMTALA important?

-EMTALA ensures that patients receive proper care when entering a medical facility for service.
-The mandate prevents hospitals for turning patients away and sending unwanted patients elsewhere without proper treatment.
+EMTALA ensures that patients receive the proper care when entering a medical facility for service.
+The mandate prevents hospitals from turning patients away and sending unwanted patients elsewhere without proper treatment.
 Hospitals cannot discharge patients to another facility until the patient is in stable condition.